vatpac-technology/sops/docs/terminal/sydney.md

 - [After a go around](../../controller-skills/coordination/#after-a-go-around), the next departure from that runway.
 - All aircraft during the [RRO](../../aerodromes/classc/walton/#reciprocal-runway-operations) runway mode.

-The Standard Assignable level from WS ADC to SWA is:
+The standard assignable level from WS ADC to SWA is:

 | Aircraft | Level  |
 | -------- | ------ |